 On the heights of Kandy, there are tea plantations, a good alternative for those who do not have time to go to Ella or Nuwara Eliya.
 You can visit the Ceylon Tea Museum here and the tea plantations surrounding the museum.
-This is a great exploration outside Kandy.
+This is a great exploration outside of Kandy.

 The 3 temples

 Go for a day trip to discover the 3 famous temples: Lankatilaka Vihara, Gadaladeniya or Embekke.
-The temples serve as a living testimony to Sri Lanka’s Buddhist heritage, history and exceptional craftsmanship.
+The temples serve as a living testimony to Sri Lanka’s Buddhist heritage, history, and exceptional craftsmanship.
 This is one of the best day trips from Kandy.
 You can join a guided tour here.

 Pinnawela Elephant orphanage

 This is a place that we absolutely do not recommend.
-Sadly, animals are domesticated, chained and therefore abused.
+Sadly, animals are domesticated, chained, and therefore abused.